Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-WHY WE LIKE IT: If you feel like your appliances should reflect your personality, and you have a thing for vintage-inspired styles, then this pick from Nostalgia is right up your alley.
-This retro-themed microwave is perfect for people who only need it for simple reheating functions.
-The classic red and chrome-accented exterior definitely makes a statement.
+WHY WE LIKE IT: If you feel like your appliances should reflect your personality, and you have a thing for vintage-inspired styles, this pick from Nostalgia is right up your alley.
+This great retro microwave is perfect for people who only need it for simple reheating functions.
+The classic red and chrome-accented exterior makes a statement.
 You’ll get 700 watts of power and 0.7 cubic feet of interior space.

 The external dimensions measure 18 inches wide, 14.17 inches deep, and 10.25 inches tall.
-While this model combines a classic knob and button control panel with a digital timer, keep in mind that the timer displays in military time.
+While this model combines a classic knob and button control panel with a digital timer, remember that the timer displays in military time.
 This means that you’ll see hours written from zero to 24.
 Still, this microwave features 12 auto-cook presets, five power levels, as well as a defrost function.

 And this takes us to size.
 If space is at a premium, a smaller interior capacity is going to make more sense.
 So, we included several options that were less than one cubic foot of interior space.
 Still, we also recognize that not everyone lives in a dorm, or even if they do, they may not have a roommate.
 To that end, we did include options larger than a cubic foot but didn’t go beyond 1.6 cubic feet of interior space.